 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist of cash and cash equivalents.
 At times, the Company's cash deposits may be in excess of insured limits.
 Company has not experienced any losses on its deposits of cash and does not have off-balance sheet concentrations of credit risk.

 Long-Lived Assets

-The Company states property and equipment at cost, net of accumulated depreciation.
-The Company capitalizes major improvements and expenses maintenance and repairs as incurred.
+expenses maintenance and repairs as incurred.
 The Company recognizes depreciation on a straight-line basis over the estimated useful lives of the related assets, which are as follows: